This page was updated in June 2019 to note the conclusion of the county’s work with the Pew-MacArthur Results First Initiative.

 The Pew-MacArthur Results First Initiative assists select county governments to develop comprehensive inventories of county-funded programs in several policy areas.

-Leaders in Allegheny County, Pennsylvania, along with local stakeholders, have a long history of participating in both state and national initiatives to develop and implement evidence-based practices that guide decision-making.
-In June 2016, the county executive approved a commitment for the Children, Youth, and Families Office to partner with Results First to develop a countywide program inventory and determine the evidence available for each intervention.
-This inventory will allow the county to better assess its currently funded programs, leverage existing research, and develop recommendations on where to direct future funding.
+Leaders in Allegheny County, Pennsylvania, along with local stakeholders, have a long history of participating in state and national initiatives to develop and implement evidence-based practices that guide decision-making.
+In June 2016, the county executive invited Results First to work with the Department of Human Services (DHS) to develop a countywide program inventory and determine the evidence available for child welfare programs.
+This inventory allows the county to better assess programs funded by the Office of Children, Youth, and Families (CYF) within DHS, leverage existing research, and develop recommendations on where to direct future funding.